 Not considering options pre-indictment.

-Too many attorneys and individuals accused are reactive instead of proactive.
+Too many attorneys and accused individuals are reactive instead of proactive.
 If you wait until the government has indicted you to fully explore your options, your options will be severely limited.
-Generally federal prosecutors are taught that post-indictment they should proceed on the highest indicted and provable charge.
-Pre-Indictment there are many more opportunities ranging from convincing a prosecutor not to move forward with an indictment to a deferred prosecution agreement.
+Generally, federal prosecutors are taught that post-indictment they should proceed on the highest indicted and provable charge.
+Pre-Indictment there are many more opportunities, ranging from convincing a prosecutor not to move forward with an indictment to a deferred prosecution agreement.